dcohen-dalton/csx/source/assignments/4-matrix/matrix.rst

   #.
 Create a ``main`` method.
   #.
 Create an example ``Matrix`` object and print it to the console.
 Then print its inverse.

-  When you have output similar to the following you are done with this exercise.
+  When you have output similar to the following you are done with this step.

   .. figure:: matrix.png
    :width: 70 %
    :align: center

+  #.
+Finally, use your ``Matrix`` class in order to differentiate polynomials using the Vertical Difference Method.

 Extensions
 ------------